 However, aspirin is known to have adverse-effects, such as bleeding, that may offset its benefits.
 Before doctors can know for sure if aspirin is helpful in prolonging healthy, disability-free life in older people, the benefits must be weighed against the risks.

 The ASPREE study, for the first time, will determine whether the potential benefits of aspirin outweigh the risks in healthy people aged 70 years and over.

 - ASPREE is a randomised, double-blind placebo controlled study

 - It involves both males and females, 70 years and older

-- Participants are randomly assigned (or randomised) to take either a low-dose aspirin tablet (100mg) or a placebo tablet (dummy pill) for a period of 5 years
+- Participants are randomly assigned (or randomised) to take either a low-dose aspirin tablet (100mg) or a placebo tablet (dummy pill) for an average of 5 years

-- The study is recruiting 19,000 healthy participants through regional centres (both in urban and rural locations throughout Australia and the United States)
+- The study has enrolled more than 19,000 healthy participants through regional centres (both in urban and rural locations throughout Australia and the United States)